 The hut has a wood stove (winter use only) and an outhouse.
 Firewood should be used sparingly.
 For more information, see the VOC Wiki.

 The access to this hut is long, and it can be confusing to navigate the road network, which is sometimes altered by intensive logging.
 As of spring 2021, the trailhead is accessed from Lillooet S FSR, which is closed to motor vehicles at km 2 from April 1 to June 15 and from September 16 to November 30 for grizzly bear conservation under the Wildlife Act.
 The road is also closed when high temperatures or heavy rainfall indicate high landslide risk.
 During winter, the road is generally covered in snow.

-Drive to the gate at km 23 and park.
+In summer, drive to the gate at km 23 and park.
 Do not block the road.
 Continue on foot or by bike along the Meager South Connector and use the GPS track (below) combined with satellite imagery or a recent map to navigate the logging road network toward the end of the 6C spur road at 50.5545, -123.4613.
 Watch out for logging traffic and operations, and beware of unstable landslide debris above the road (or in winter, avalanches).
 To rejoin the trail, follow the marked route toward 50.5527, -123.4562.
 The trail crosses the Barr Creek bridge and climbs through the forest to the hut.
 The total distance is 18.8 km and 1730 m elevation gain from the cars.

 2021 Harrison GPS track